shivansh/shivansh.github.io/_posts/2018-09-14-Experimenting-with-the-memory-allocator.md

 The speed of the program I have written seems to be **0.75 GiB/s more** than that of GNU `yes(1)`.
-Wait, what?
-That doesn't seem right.
-But as it turns out, it is.
-I've repeated the experiment multiple times and the same result is obtained.
+I've repeated the experiment multiple times with the same results.

 It should be noted that the parameter which affects the performance of the above program is `BUFSIZE`.